Credit Suisse upgrades Tata Steel to neutral

-Credit Suisse has upgraded Tata Steel (TISC.NS) to 'neutral' from 'underperform', citing valuation comfort at current levels.
+Jan 3 Credit Suisse has upgraded Tata Steel to 'neutral' from 'underperform', citing valuation comfort at current levels.

 "FY13 should be an eventful year for Tata.
 Its domestic expansion is now just 1Q away, iron ore/coal output from Canadian/Mozambique mines should also start, and its EU business should release working capital," the investment bank said in a note on Tuesday.